 The key is communication.
 It seems so obvious to the people who are used to open communication.
 At the same time, there are many companies where things do not work like that.
 Every department is seen as a separate unit and it feels like sharing the available info only hazes the picture and breaks the focus.

-We are sure that sharing information is focal to success.
+We are sure that sharing information is crucial to success.
 There is no need to overwhelm each employee with all the details.
 But don’t get to the other end of the spectrum.
 Seeing others as just cogs and keeping them in the dark is a matter of the past.

 If the project manager is open, others are as well.
 Active feedback helps the manager to make necessary changes in time to avoid struggles later.